Online Structure Alignment Resources (April 2005;

 - POSA

-- GANGSTA
+- GANGSTA+

-(seq-order-independent; requires e-mail address)
+(seq-order-independent; server options require e-mail address)

 - TopMatch (successor of ProSup)